ownede/payum-paynow/README.md

 I'm not actively developing this package, so you're welcome to contribute.

-Fell free to create a pull request.
-Also feel free to add yourself to the contributors list below.
+Feel free to create a pull request.
+Be sure to add yourself to the contributors list below.

 ## Contributors